IBM/webspherelab/Liberty_Perf_Lab.md

     \
     <img src="./media/image17.png" width="1008" height="375" />

-    1. If there are any errors, review the WAS logs:
+    1. If there are any errors, review the logs:

         1.  **/logs/messages.log**

 ### Stop JMeter

-1. You may stop a JMeter test by clicking the STOP button:
+1. Stop a JMeter test by clicking the STOP button:

     <img src="./media/image18.png" width="1021" height="278" />

-2. You may click the broom button to clear the results in preparation for the next test:
+2. Click the broom button to clear the results in preparation for the next test:

     <img src="./media/image19.png" width="1021" height="278" />